jclark/lang-ietf-opentype/notes.md

-# Notes on mapping between OpenType language system tags and ISO 639 tags
+# Notes on mapping from IETF language tags to OpenType language system tags

-The goal is to map IETF language tags to OpenType language system tags.
+The OpenType spec associates zero or more ISO 639-2 or ISO 639-3 tags with each OpenType language system tag.
+Our goal is to map IETF language tags to OpenType language system tags.
 Thus, when the OpenType spec associates the same ISO 639 tag with multiple OpenType language system tags, we have to remove or qualify all except one of the associations, in order to make the mapping unambiguous.
 Qualification consists of adding a script and/or variant subtag.

 These notes are structured in terms of the OpenType language system tag.
-The first line gives the OpenType spec's name for the tag, followed by the recommendation for the mapping for this tag relative to the mapping in the current OpenType spec.
+The first line gives the OpenType spec's name for the language system, followed by a recommendation for any changes to the associated ISO 639 tags, relative to the mapping in the current OpenType spec.

 For primary language tags, we use the ISO 639-2/3/5 3-letter name (since that is what the OpenType spec uses).
 For qualified tags (with